Garder-M/CCF-BDCI-2019-Database-1/README.md

 1. Reboot the machine to reset system status.
 2. Invoke `run.sh` with queries.
 It's expected to be slow, because we have to read text files from disk.
 3. Delete the created index `data/index`.
 4. Invoke `run.sh` with queries for many times (like 10 times).
 During the first run, `data/index` will be generated.
-For the following runs, it will be must faster since using index.
+For the following runs, it will be much faster since using index.

 All done.
 The grade should be based on **Step 4**.